ikokkari/PythonProblems/bounty.md

   </tr>
 </table>

-A third problem collection was started August 2024, and it reached 123 problems in January 31, 2026.
+A third problem collection was started August 2024, and it was completed to also contain 109 + 14 = 123 problems in January 31, 2026.
+Here are the students who first sent me a working solution to each problem.

 <table>
 <tr>